efadzli/IoT_NodeRED_NodeMCU/README.md

 # Arduino IoT Training using NodeMCU

 This code is for MQTT connection using NodeMCU to HiveMQ MQTT public broker.
+This training will use NodeMCU with Node-RED as an IoT middleware to communicate with Telegram, Web Dashboard and MySQL database.

 ## The hardware used here are :

 1. NodeMCU
-2. Temperature sensor: DHT11
+2. Temperature sensor: LM35 or DHT11

 ## Libraries used :